grafana/loki/docs/operations/loki-canary.md

 The address of Loki must be passed in with the `-addr` flag, and if your Loki server uses TLS, `-tls=true` must also be provided.
-Note that using TLS will cause the websocket connection to use `wss://` instead of `ws://`.
+Note that using TLS will cause the WebSocket connection to use `wss://` instead of `ws://`.

 The `-labelname` and `-labelvalue` flags should also be provided, as these are used by Loki Canary to filter the log stream to only process logs for the current instance of the canary.
 Ensure that the values provided to the flags are unique to each instance of Loki Canary.
-Grafana Lab's ksonnet config accomplishes this by passing in the pod name as the label value.
+Grafana Labs' Tanka config accomplishes this by passing in the pod name as the label value.

 If Loki Canary reports a high number of `unexpected_entries`, Loki Canary may